AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 # Serial communication over USB
 The Send and receive Protocol is <Signal><PinNumber>:<Pin State>
-To begin Transmitting Ready is send out and expects to receive E: to establish connection.
-Afterwards Data is exchanged.
+After Bootup the Arduino will continuously print E0:0 to Serial.
+Once the Host Python skript runs and connects, it will answer and hence the Arduino knows, the connection is established.

+For testing you can still connect to it with your Serial terminal.
+Send ```E0:0```, afterwards it will listen to your commands and post Input Changes.

-Data is only send everythime it changes once.
+Data is always only send once, everytime it changes.

 | Signal                  | Header        |direction     |Values        |
 | -------------           | ------------- |------------- |------------- |
 | Inputs & Toggle Inputs  | I             | write only   |0,1           |